 The interiors of Swinside Lodge will project the beauty of its Lake District surroundings and the history of the property itself whilst being an inviting and homely holiday rental.
 The interiors should be cohesive with the rest of the properties design and existing elements but will have a ‘boutique hotel’ feel with each bedroom differing slightly for a quirky finish.
 The colour scheme and patterns will be inspired by nature and the famous Beatrix Potters illustrations, with a ‘Peter Rabbit Blue’ colour being present.
 Beatrix Potter illustrations and extracts from her stories could be framed along with Wordsworth poems which refer to Newlands Valley, Wainwright maps, artwork and prints of the area etc; this will create huge interest for those who stay in the property.
 Simple-to-install wood panelling and coving in the bedrooms will add to the character of the property, creating layers of texture for a luxury feel.
 Storage baskets and a seating area near the boot and coat storage will help to keep this area tidy and create a handy area for sitting to tie shoe laces etc. Ornate mirrors and frames in here will help to accentuate the history and create a lighter, more welcoming feel alongside a nature inspired wallpaper.

-The first bedroom (on the first floor, at the front of the property) will be based around a country theme.
+The first bedroom is based around a country theme.
 Simple, wood panelling adds character to the wall behind the bed; creating a focal point along with the striking, Mulberry ‘Game Bird’ wallpaper above.
 Either side of the bed are brass wall lights and above, an antler style pendant light.
 The bed itself is a traditional, French-style, double bed with matching oak bedside tables and chest of drawers opposite.
-Tying in with these furnishings, a statement chair covered in a luxury velvet next to the window creates a cosy corner to admire the view.
+Tying in with these furnishings, an antique chair next to the window creates a cosy corner to admire the view.
 Colours from the wallpaper are replicated in decorative cushions, a throw and curtains adding warmth and texture to this bedroom.
-As there is limited space for a wardrobe in here, a fun, rabbit coat hook could be put on the wall next to the door which may be used by guests to hang clothes if necessary.

-The second bedroom (on the first floor, at the back of the property) follows a much more botanical and feminine scheme with delicate florals and pastel pink and purple colours.
-In this design the existing bed has been made a feature using panels of ‘sweet pea’ wallpaper framed by white coving.
-Around the coving will be a textured, shimmer wallpaper adding another layer of texture for a cosy and luxurious feel; this will create a statement against the other walls which will be painted in Farrow & Ball ‘Green Smoke’ to tone down the feminine patterns.
+The second bedroom follows a much more botanical and feminine scheme with delicate florals and pastel pink and purple colours.
+In this room the existing bed has been made a feature using panels of ‘sweet pea’ wallpaper framed by white coving.
+Around the coving is a textured, shimmer wallpaper adding another layer of texture for a cosy and luxurious feel; this creates a statement against the other walls which are painted in Farrow & Ball’s ‘Green Smoke’ to tone down the feminine patterns.

-The third floor bedroom will be aimed towards children and follow a Beatrix Potter theme but still have the capacity for two adults to stay in here.
-There will be two single beds dressed in ‘Peter rabbit blue’ textiles which contrast with a brick coloured decorative cushion tying in with the wallpaper illustrations.
-A blue curtain matches the blue cushion which will be hung on a swinging curtain pole that can be pulled out of the way so that no natural light is obstructed.
-A mirror opposite the window will help to reflect even more light around this bedroom as well as reflecting the opposite view.
+The third bedroom designed by Innermost has been aimed towards children (following a Beatrix Potter theme) but still has the capacity for two adults to stay in here.
+There are two single beds dressed in ‘Peter rabbit blue’ textiles which contrast with a brick coloured decorative cushion tying in with the wallpaper illustrations.
+A blue curtain matches the blue cushion which is hung on a swinging curtain pole that can be pulled out of the way so that no natural light is obstructed from the gorgeous dormer window.
+A mirror opposite the window helps to reflect even more light around this bedroom as well as reflecting the opposite view.
 A ‘mini wardrobe’ sits bellow the mirror enabling some hanging and draw space without making the room appear too enclosed.
 Final elements in this design include a wooden rabbit table lamp, framed Beatrix Potter illustrations and a wooden chair.

-The main problem with the existing entrance hall is its lack of lighting and vibrance.
-Adding this gorgeous, nature inspired wallpaper against Farrow & Balls ‘Cinder Rose’ paint colour will brighten up the room creating a more welcoming entrance to the property.
-The central light has been replaced with a traditional but simple, brass chandelier in this design, and a smaller version will help to light up the boot and coat storage area, there is also two traditional style lamps on each console table.
-The wallpaper has a slight sheen which will help to reflect light around the room along with large mirrors and gold, gilt frames.
-A lighter coloured rug will also really lift and brighten the floor.
-Having a ‘gallery wall’ effect at the front door will add huge interest for guests, with photos and art prints of the area to show local sites, history and tourism.
+The main problem with the entrance hall was its lack of lighting and vibrancy.
+Adding this gorgeous, traditional and nature inspired wallpaper against Farrow & Balls ‘Cinder Rose’ paint colour has completely transformed the space- brightening up the room and creating a more welcoming entrance to the property.
+The Borastapeter wallpaper has a slight sheen which helps to reflect light around the room along with large mirrors and gold, gilt frames.
+A lighter coloured rug also really lifts and brightens the floor.